Last Updated on May 6, 2023

 Take an extended birthday trip while in the area and visit Kangaroo Island in Southern Australia.
 For details and trip planning advice for this awesome 50th birthday trip idea, visit the Ultimate Guide to Kangaroo Island.

-Ah, the tropical paradise of the Caribbean Islands where you can lay all day in the sunshine drinking from a coconut.
+Ah, the tropical paradise of the Caribbean Islands where you can lay in the sunshine all day while you are drinking from a coconut.
 Now THAT is ultimate relaxation!
-Here are some 50th birthday travel ideas where you can relax your 50 years away and a little more.
+Here are some 50th birthday travel ideas where you can relax your 50 years away… and a little more.

 BRITISH VIRGIN ISLANDS: Sailing in a Private Yacht